 Core classes – These courses cover a range of approved content areas and focus on combining theoretical understanding with practical applications for various aspects of managing in the sport industry.
-The core classes consist of ten classes (30 credit hours).
+There are ten core classes (30 credit hours).

-Electives – Electives give students the opportunity to focus on a particular area of the sport industry that interests them.
+Electives – Electives give you the opportunity to focus on a particular area of the sport industry that interests you.
 There are courses specific to collegiate athletics, courses that focus on the broader industry, and sociocultural courses focusing on current issues in the industry as a whole.
-For the undergraduate Sport Management program, students must complete 18 credit hours of departmental electives, and 12 credit hours of electives that may come from courses outside the department.
+For the undergraduate Sport Management program, you must complete 18 credit hours of departmental electives, and 12 credit hours of electives that may come from courses outside the department.

 As a Sport Management major at FSU, you can also participate in the Global Sport Management program, which is a study abroad program that features a number of exciting opportunities for students interested in international and global aspects of the sport industry.
 You will have the chance to attend sporting events, meet with executives from various sport organizations, tour some of the United Kingdom’s most famous sporting venues, and learn about the global sport industry.
 Check out our video below and visit FSU’s International Programs’ website to learn more.